-The Native Americans were no stranger to hardship.
+The Native Americans were and are no stranger to hardship.
 Years of systematic starvation, rape, pillaging, stolen land, and mass murder are just a few things that Native Americans suffered at the hands of colonialism.
-The American Indian Wars period, which lasted from 1622 – 1924, gave birth to some of the most influential and legendary Native American heroes in history.
+The American Indian Wars period, which lasted from 1622 - 1924, gave birth to some of the most influential and legendary Native American heroes in history.
 From peace driven interpreters to ruthless fighters, here are a few you should know about.

 Geronimo - Apache

 Geronimo was an Apache leader, medicine man, and warrior who fought tooth and nail to protect his people and homeland from foreign settlers.
 As a young adult, the Bedonkohe encampment was raided by Mexican soldiers who'd slaughtered most of the camp.
 Among those murdered were his mother, wife, and all three of his children.
 This set him on a new path to viciously protect his land and people at all costs.

 Later he broke out of not one, not two, but three US Indian Reservations.
 The hunt for him and his men used nearly a quarter of the US Army, where his fame grew as an outstanding Apache freedom fighter.
 He was the final Native American leader to surrender and spent the last 23 years of his life a POW.
 A man of persistence, though, he famously pleaded for Roosevelt to allow the Apaches to return to their native land (which he denied).